Sleep Apnea & Snoring

 Because your appliance is custom made for your mouth, it fits comfortably and provides enough leeway for small jaw movements.

-If you think you might have sleep apnea or you have trouble with snoring, call our office to find out what we can do to help you have a better night’s sleep.
+If you think you might have sleep apnea or you have trouble with snoring, call our practice to find out what we can do to help you have a better night’s sleep.